High Blood Pressure from Alcohol Consumption

 Although anyone can develop high blood pressure, there are certain factors known to increase a person’s risk, such as consuming alcohol.3

-When an individual has a single alcoholic drink, it leads to an acute rise in blood pressure; however, this typically resolve within 2 hours.6
+When an individual has a single alcoholic drink, it leads to an acute rise in blood pressure; however, this typically resolves within 2 hours.6

 To better prevent high blood pressure, the American Heart Association suggests limiting alcohol intake to no more than 2 drinks per day for men and no more than 1 drink per day for women.7